 - Odobenocetops: the walrus-mimic whale, Late Miocene-Pliocene

 Whales secondarily returned to the oceans very rapidly in the Eocene, traveling through a bunch of familiar semi- and fully-aquatic niches before arriving at the diverse forms we’re familiar with today.
 The fact that whales spent time looking like crocodiles, otters, and seals makes me speculate that if whales were to go extinct, would each of those groups become one level more aquatic in order to fill the empty niche?

 Another thing to think about is the fact that we live alongside the largest animal ever, the blue whale, which weighs up to 177 tonnes–twice as heavy as the largest sauropods.
 Why were whales able to get so big just recently, while no aquatic creature could in the past?
-Scientists aren’t sure, but a leading theory is the current lack of giant aquatic predators.
+There are two factors that coincide with whales’ development of huge body sizes 3 or 4 million years ago.
+One is the current lack of giant aquatic predators.
 Sperm whales are the largest predators to ever live, but they don’t prey on other vertebrates, instead hunting giant squid in the deepest parts of the ocean; the last living predator a fully-grown whale needed to worry about was Megalodon, which went extinct 3.6 million years ago.
 This is right around when the truly giant whales appeared.
 Maybe being smaller and more nimble was helpful in avoiding super-predators, but once those disappeared, being large was helpful in warding off smaller threats.

 Just for fun, here’s a list of the largest animals in various categories, from biggest to smallest.

 |Category||Genus||Length (m)||Weight (tonnes)|